 This is another great fake snow recipe to make.

-It’s fun to make the baking soda and shaving cream and baking soda and white conditioner at the same time.
-Then the children can compare the two..
+It’s fun to make baking soda, shaving cream, baking soda, and white conditioner simultaneously.
+Then the children can compare the two.

 3. Shaving Cream and Corn Starch

-Pour one cup of corn starch into a bowl and mix in shaving cream slowly until you get the snow consistency that you like.
+Pour one cup of cornstarch into a bowl and mix in shaving cream slowly until you get the snow consistency you like.
 This snow feels sort of like powdery crumbs.
 It is not cool to the touch.
 It is not as white as the baking soda snow.

 4. Corn Starch and White Lotion

-Now that you made some pretend snow for the kids to play with, how about trying to paint with snow.
+Now that you made pretend snow for the kids to play with, how about trying to paint with snow?
 Follow the simple recipe below to make snow paint.

 This is a fun activity to do with children of all ages.
-It’s perfect for a child care center, preschool, or kindergarten class.
+It’s perfect for a childcare center, preschool, or kindergarten class.
 Older children love this as well.
-I have used this recipe with toddlers all the way up to middle school students.
+I have used this recipe with toddlers up to middle school students.
 Everyone enjoyed it.
-It’s a great recipe to use to paint a snowman and other winter scenes.
+It’s a great recipe for painting a snowman and other winter scenes.
 The paint will try quickly and look like puffy paint.